Writing JSON Schemas

 How to Write a Schema

-.json: the testsuite should pick it up and check all invocations of that command against it.
+Name the schema doc/schemas/command.json: the testsuite should pick it up and check all invocations of that command against it.

 The core lightning RPC commands use custom schema specification defined in rpc-schema-draft.

 I recommend copying an existing one to start.
-If something goes wrong, try tools/fromscheme.py doc/schemas/lightning-command
+If something goes wrong, try tools/fromscheme.py doc/schemas/command.json to see how far it got before it died.

-You should always list all fields which are always present in "required"
+You should always list all fields which are always present in "required".

 We extend the basic types; see fixtures.py.

 In addition, before committing a new schema or a new version of it, make sure that it is well formatted.
-If you don't want to do it by hand, use make fmt-schema
+If you don't want to do it by hand, use make fmt-schema that uses jq under the hood.

 Using Conditional Fields